jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 Defining critical load cases for structure-integrated hydrogen tanks, designed as integral parts of light aircraft wings, presents a complex engineering challenge.
 This complexity stems from the dual-nature of #glspl("swith"): the tanks are both integrated into the wing structure, bearing structural loads, and subjected to high internal pressure.
 Consequently, each conventional load case must be evaluated both without pressure and across various pressure ranges, significantly expanding the testing matrix.
 The identification of critical load cases poses significant challenges even for conventional light aircraft, given the vast array of possible scenarios defined in certification standards @EASA_CS_23 @EASA_CS_25.
 A comprehensive experimental investigation of each load case is neither economically viable nor environmentally sustainable.

 While simulative approaches offer an alternative, they present their own set of challenges.
-Depending on accuracy requirements, a single aerodynamic load calculation may require months of computational time @Yang2021a @HernandezAguirre2022 @Kochkov2021 @Blazek2015 @Fu2020 .
+Depending on accuracy requirements, a single aerodynamic load calculation may require months of computational time @Yang2021a @HernandezAguirre2022 @Kochkov2021 @Blazek2015 @Fu2020.

+// --------------------- drawbacks of regular simulation -------------------- //
 According to @Yang2021a Direct Numerical Simulation (DNS)  requires 100 times more computational resources than wall-resolved large-eddy simulation (WRLES) for their considered Reynolds number range ($10^7 <= "Re" <= 10^9$) @Sigloch2022 @Schlichting2017.
 If Moore's @Moore1998 or Koomey's @Koomey2011 law holds and computing ability doubles every two years, the Reynolds number range that is accessible to WRLES today would be accessible to DNS in about 13 years @Yang2021a.
 Furthermore, WRLES is significantly more computationally expensive than wall-modeled LES (WMLES), with computational costs scaling as $"Re"^2.72$ and $"Re"^1.14$ respectively @Yang2021a.
 According to @Kochkov2021, despite a direct link between the equations of motion and the basic laws of physics, it would be impossible to carry out direct numerical simulations at the scale required for these important problems such as climate and weather.